sanjana-garimella/Basic-Artificial-Neural-Networks-in-Python/README.md

 # Basic-Artificial-Neural-Networks-in-Python
-A Guilded Project Done in Coursera
+A Guided Project Done in Coursera